 We’ve put together this detailed illustrated guide to show you just how easy it is to install Floor Muffler ultraseal underlayment.
 With our step-by-step instructions, installing this underlayment will be one of the easiest and most enjoyable parts of your project.

 Before you lay anything down, you must get organized with all of your supplies and tools needed for the job.
 It’s critical that you are well organized before you begin.
 Lack of organization can cause tremendous difficulty later in the project.
-It’s also a good idea to familiarize yourself with our tips for successful laminate flooring installation.

 - Enough Floor Muffler ultraseal underlayment